 The intent of Performance Measure 1.2 is to outline the limitations on conversion and the due diligence process to be followed when converting to a different forest cover type.
-Limitations exist where the conversion is unlawful, threatens rare and ecologically significant native forest types, or where long-term adverse impacts are expected on species, habitats or special sites already protected by the SFI 2015-2019 Forest Management Standard.
+Limitations exist where the conversion is unlawful, threatens rare and ecologically significant native forest types, or where long-term adverse impacts are expected on species, habitats or special sites already protected by the SFI 2022 Forest Management Standard.

-In situations where a Program Participant intends to convert from one forest cover type to another forest cover type, the Program Participant is expected to demonstrate proficiency of assessment of the conditions outlined in Indicator 1.2.2.
+In situations where a Certified Organization intends to convert from one forest cover type to another forest cover type, the Certified Organization is expected to demonstrate proficiency of assessment of the conditions outlined in Indicator 1.2.2.

-The formality of the assessment has not been prescribed and therefore, Program Participants are able to structure the assessment in accordance with the scope and scale of their organization and scale of the intended conversion.
+The formality of the assessment has not been prescribed and therefore, Certified Organizations are able to structure the assessment in accordance with the scope and scale of their organization and scale of the intended conversion.